 - Fritz JM, Cleland JA, Speckman M, Brennan GP, Hunter SJ.
 Physical therapy for acute low back pain: associations with subsequent healthcare costs.
 Spine.
 2008;33(16):1800-1805.

 - Delitto A, Erhard RE, Bowling RW.
 A treatment-based classification approach to low back pain syndrome: identifying and staging patients for conservative treatment.
 Phys Ther.
 1995;75(6):470-485.

-NOTE: Physical therapy may not be for everyone, such as those who have a history of cancer, or severe systemic or neurological conditions; those who have experienced recent/significant unexplained weight loss, have structural deformities, have spine fracture, or have lost bowel or bladder function; those who have difficulty with walking; or those who have used steroids.
+NOTE: Physical therapy may not be for everyone, such as those who have a history of cancer, or severe systemic or neurological conditions; those who have experienced recent/significant unexplained weight loss, have structural deformities, have experienced a recent trauma resulting in fractures, or those who have used steroids.